-At the present time, the DNP project chair must be a nursing faculty member, with a degree in nursing, who has full Graduate Faculty status as identified by the UT College of Graduate Studies.
+The DNP project chair must be a nursing faculty member who has full Graduate Faculty status as identified by the UT College of Graduate Studies.
 After a faculty member agrees to chair a project, the student and faculty chair discuss options for committee members who are within and outside the UT College of Nursing.
 The committee members must be acceptable to both the student and the chair.
 The student must contact the potential committee members and assess their interest in the topic and willingness to serve on the committee and report back to your project chair.